 Mr Quentin Poole

 Quentin Poole has held the most senior leadership roles at global law firm Gowling WLG over the last 20 years.
 He currently leads the firm’s international business as Head of International Projects, which involves working with and developing the firm’s numerous international offices and global relationships.
 He is one of the principal architects of the firm’s people strategy which has won it many awards for its empowering approach to motivating people at all levels in the firm.
 It is one of only two organisations included in the Top 50 rankings of the Great Place to Work Institute’s listings every year for the last 15 years.
-He has been a governor for more than 10 years, latterly as Vice Chairman.
+He has been a governor for more than 10 years, latterly as Vice Chair.

 Mrs Rosemary Ham